top of page

 Types/Length of Marriages:

-Short Term Marriage – a marriage lasting less than seven (7) years.
+Short Term Marriage – a marriage lasting less than ten (10) years.

-Moderate Term Marriage – a marriage lasting more than seven years but less than seventeen (17) years
+Moderate Term Marriage – a marriage lasting more than ten (10) years but less than twenty (20) years

-Long Term Marriage – a marriage lasting more than seventeen (17) years
+Long Term Marriage – a marriage lasting more than twenty (20) years.

-(3) Durational Alimony is to provide a party with economic assistance for a set period of time usually for a marriage of short or moderate duration.
+(4) Durational Alimony is to provide a party with economic assistance for a set period of time usually for a marriage of short or moderate duration.
+Per the new law, the amount of the award of durational alimony shall not exceed the amount determined to be the disadvantaged spouse’s reasonable need, OR shall not exceed 35% of the difference between the parties’ NET INCOME; whichever amount is LESS.

 Modification of Alimony